Smaïn: Professional career

-He also participated in several shows by Enfoirés in 1992, 1993, 1995, 1997 and 1998.
+He also participated in several shows by Les Enfoirés in 1992, 1993, 1995, 1997 and 1998.

 In 2008, he recorded with the Orchestre de la Suisse romande, Le Carnaval des animaux by Camille Saint-Saëns, for which he wrote the libretto.
 This will be followed by a collaboration with the Pau Pays de Béarn Orchestra who commissioned several musical tales for orchestra, Rayane and the Maestro, The Disappeared of the page 41 and most recently The Fabulous Journey of the Traveling Music Stand.

 In 2009, he was part of the jury of the show France has incredible talent, during the fourth season, replacing Patrick Dupond, and collaborates with Michel Legrand on the production of his album Délit de fa dièse.

 In 2012, Smaïn returned to the stage of the Théâtre Rive Gauche in the play Réactions en chaîne, which he performed from January to March.

 In 2014, he participated in a video clip in support of the Algerian head of state Abdelaziz Bouteflika as part of the presidential campaign.
 Like other artists, he then indicates that this recovery was done without his knowledge, and that it was initially only a piece paying tribute to Algeria.

 In 2019, he participated in the first season of the show The Masked Singer, in the costume of the monster and he was eliminated during the third show and finished tenth.